 Make the cranberry sauce

 - Remove spice bag and using a pototao masher, break up remaining berries.
 Return spice bag to the pot and stir rum.
-Bring back to a boil and boil hard for 2-3 minutes.
+Bring in back to a boil and boil hard for 2-3 minutes.
 Remove spice bag and ladle hot liquid into prepared jars.
 Water bath process for 10 minutes see post for details.